 That menu didn’t just insult Julia Gillard, it insulted every female in this country.
 While I was facing indecision about where to cast my vote, after today I’m DAMN sure I know where I am NOT casting my vote.

-UPDATE III (June 15)see “Chooks on the menu”, by Roger Franklin, at Quadrant Online:
+UPDATE III (June 15): see “Chooks on the menu”, by Roger Franklin, at Quadrant Online:

 On Tuesday night, a Brisbane chef re-tweeted the alleged menu from a Mal Brough fund-raiser held 10 weeks earlier.
 We all know what happened next: a document of dubious provenance, distributed by a nobody who had earlier said he would prefer to be “raped by an AIDS-infected pit bull” than see Abbott in The Lodge, and whose Facebook page reflects an enthusiasm for centrefold lesbianism, was hailed as a champion of truth and women’s rights.
 Andrew Bolt, Tim Blair and Sinclair Davidson have all done forensic analyses of the so-called Menugate “scandal” and its timeline, and those who need a further reminder of why election reporting by Fairfax and the ABC must be taken with a truckload of salt should visit their posts for a refresher course.